 Only the auto triggered nodes that are deployed to the production environment are displayed in the list of auto triggered nodes on the Cycle Task page in Operation Center.

-The following types of nodes are not automatically scheduled: nodes that do not depend on other nodes and nodes that are used as the ancestor nodes of other nodes and depend on their descendant nodes.
+The following two types of nodes are not automatically scheduled: nodes that do not depend on other nodes and nodes that are used as the ancestor nodes of other nodes and depend on their descendant nodes.

 Run auto triggered nodes